Hegelian Dialectic (The Book of Revelation): Concept and themes

 The album is named after the philosophical concept Hegelian dialectic.
 It is an argument process explaining the progress of history as being the conflict of ideas, where the interactions between thesis and anti-thesis create synthesis.
 This idea is the logical foundation stone for Karl Marx and Friedrich Engels' theory of history as the history of class struggle where the conditions of societal production develop until the oppressed classes necessarily overthrow the oppressor class.
+This philosophical concept was reflected throughout the album, with songs addressing societal struggles, economic disparities, and political upheaval.